studoverse/katerbase/README.md

 [db.collection.distinct()](https://docs.mongodb.com/manual/reference/method/db.collection.distinct/) MongoDB operation

-Returns an `Iterable` of the specified field with no duplicates. `col.distinct(Book::author)` returns an `Iterable<String>` with unique Strings.
-When applying filtering you can get e.g. by `col.distinct(Book::author, Book::yearPublished lower 2000)` all author names that have published at least one book before year 2000.
+Returns an `Iterable` of the specified field with no duplicates.
+E.g. `col.distinct(Book::author)` returns an `Iterable<String>` with unique Strings.
+When applying filtering you get e.g. by calling `col.distinct(Book::author, Book::yearPublished lower 2000)` all author names that have published at least one book before year 2000.

 As soon as the iteration starts, the `DistinctCursor` gets serialized and sent to the MongoDB.
 Note that each `DistinctCursor` should be iterated only once, as each iteration creates network access to the database, see [DistinctIterable](http://mongodb.github.io/mongo-java-driver/3.8/javadoc/com/mongodb/client/DistinctIterable.html). `DistinctCursor` inherits from `MongoIterable`.
-Use `DistinctCursor.toSet()` in case you need to traverse the `Iterator` more than once.
+Use `DistinctCursor.toSet()` if you need to traverse the `Iterator` more than once.
 If a `DistinctCursor` won't get iterated, no database operation gets executed.
 A `DistinctCursor` is mutable and comparable.

-In case `T` can not be reified, pass the `entryClass` to the overloaded function `fun <T : Any> distinct(distinctField: MongoEntryField<T>, entryClass: KClass<T>, vararg filter: FilterPair): DistinctCursor<T>`.
+In case `T` can't be reified, pass the `entryClass` to the overloaded function `fun <T : Any> distinct(distinctField: MongoEntryField<T>, entryClass: KClass<T>, vararg filter: FilterPair): DistinctCursor<T>`.

-Due to a [Kotlin compiler bug](https://youtrack.jetbrains.com/issue/KT-35105) that happens when using Kotlin-NewInference starting at Kotlin 1.3.60, this function might not be callable, therefore you can use meanwhile the function `fun <reified T : Any> distinct_mitigateCompilerBug(distinctField: MongoEntryField<T>, vararg filter: FilterPair): DistinctCursor<T>` as workaround.
+Due to a [Kotlin compiler bug](https://youtrack.jetbrains.com/issue/KT-35105) that happens when using Kotlin-NewInference starting at Kotlin 1.3.60, this function might not be callable.
+Therefore, you can use meanwhile the function `fun <reified T : Any> distinct_mitigateCompilerBug(distinctField: MongoEntryField<T>, vararg filter: FilterPair): DistinctCursor<T>` as workaround.
 Kotlin 1.4 should fix this compiler bug.

 ## Write operations